 An attorney can make sure you return the notice on time with either a payment or a calculation showing your total earnings are exempt.
 If you do not, the creditor can get the order to garnish your pay.
-If you disagree with the garnishment, you can ask for a court hearing, but going to court on your own is difficult, and if you make a mistake, you lose, so it can help to have an attorney on your side to fight for your rights.
+If you disagree with the garnishment, you can ask for a court hearing.
+However, going to court on your own is difficult, and if you make a mistake, you lose, so it can help to have an attorney on your side to fight for your rights.

 With your demand letter or notice, you will get a form titled “Payment to Avoid Garnishment.”
 Complete the form and return it to the creditor within 15 days and you can make periodic payments without having to go through the formal garnishment process.

 If you believe that you don’t owe the money or that you owe less than you’re being sued for, you can file an answer explaining your position.
 You will be given a hearing where you can tell the judge why and bring paperwork to prove your position.
 The judge will enter a judgment either for you or for the creditor.
 If you win, you can avoid wage garnishment.